Average Weather in South Burlington Vermont, United States

-The topography within 2 miles of South Burlington contains only modest variations in elevation, with a maximum elevation change of 351 feet, and an average elevation above sea level of 303 feet.
-Within 10 miles contains very significant variations in elevation (1,490 feet).
-Within 50 miles contains extreme variations in elevation (5,217 feet).
+The topography within 2 miles of South Burlington contains only modest variations in elevation, with a maximum elevation change of 351 feet and an average elevation above sea level of 303 feet.
+Within 10 miles contains only modest variations in elevation (1,490 feet).
+Within 50 miles contains very significant variations in elevation (5,217 feet).

 The area within 2 miles of South Burlington is covered by artificial surfaces (72%) and cropland (18%), within 10 miles by trees (38%) and water (28%), and within 50 miles by trees (73%) and cropland (14%).

 This report illustrates the typical weather in South Burlington, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in South Burlington.